BruhLookAtThis/soundKit_TK/README.md

    a.
 Various misc tools that may assist you in the modding process.
 Each contain their own instructions.

    b.
-A Tekken 8 .usmap (from the #tk8-information-temp channel in https://discord.gg/nCAeJE4z5U )
+A Tekken 8 .usmap (from the #tk8-information-temp channel in the [Tekken 8 Modding Discord](https://discord.gg/nCAeJE4z5U)

 MAKE SURE YOU READ THE INSTRUCTIONS IN EACH FOLDER (If theyre outdated, they will be labeled as so)